woojiahao/git-guide/03-first-commit/README.md

     git status
     ```

     `git status` will print the current status of the Git repository.
 You will notice that there will be one section - "Untracked files".
-Under it, there will be the new file, `a.txt` in red.
+Under it, there will be the new file, `names.txt` in red.
 This indicates that the file has not been staged.

     As we have established earlier, the untracked files/unstaged files are not yet on the staging area.
 So let's add it to the staging area.

-3. Add the file (`a.txt`) to the staging area.
+3. Add the file (`names.txt`) to the staging area.
 This tracks the file and copies it to the staging area.

     ```bash
-    git add a.txt
+    git add names.txt
     ```

     A common convention of `git add` is `git add .` where `.` represents all the files that are available to be copied to the staging area.
 This is very useful when you have multiple files you wish to stage at once.